capstoneproject-team3/capstone-project/README.md

 ## Data Source
 **Type:** Single-user input (Easy)
 **Description:** All data is entered and stored locally for the user.
-Transactions, budgets, goals, and bills are maintained within the app.
+Transactions, budgets, goals and bills are maintained within the app.

 ---